giacomomarchioro/PyEnergyDiagrams/README.md

 # PyEnergyDiagrams
-This is a simple script to plot energy profile diagrams using Python and matplotlib.
+This is a simple module to plot energy profile diagrams using Python and matplotlib.

 ![alt tag](https://github.com/giacomomarchioro/PyEnergyDiagrams/blob/master/md_images/Final.png)
 ## Installation